Call for Papers

 Conveners: Maria Dicosola, Cristina Fasone, Irene Spigno

-In an age of globalisation of markets, policies and law, European integration is undergoing an extraordinary expansion.
-This process, far from involving only the harmonisation of national legislation according to common principles, underpins the transformation of the nature of European constitutional systems.
+In an age of globalization of markets, policies and law, European integration is undergoing an extraordinary expansion.
+This process, far from involving only the harmonization of national legislation according to common principles, underpins the transformation of the nature of European constitutional systems.
 According to many distinguished scholars, in fact, a multilevel system of sources and courts is re-defining the boundaries of European Law, which now has an inherent constitutional dimension.

 Within this framework, the phenomenon of the so-called ‘dialogue’ between domestic and European courts is particularly relevant.
 The ‘dialogue’ should be ‘taken seriously’ in so far as it is having a broad impact on the protection of the fundamental rights of individuals.
 Among the tools of cooperation between European Courts, the preliminary reference to the Court of Justice of the European Union (CJEU) by Constitutional Courts is crucial.